About the Fund

 How to Apply

-Students who are interested in this fellowship are asked to submit the online funding application form including their CV/Resume due August 4, 2019 for 2019-2020 award.
+Students who are interested in this fellowship are asked to submit an online funding application form including their CV/Resume (due August 21, 2019 for 2019-2020 award).

 Award recipients are asked to provide a one-page report to summarize the major benefits of the award to his/her first year graduate studies at the University of Michigan.
 The report should be emailed to the Office of Student Affairs (email@example.com) 12 months after the receipt of the award.
 The report will also be sent to the donor whenever available.